osu-eesc/cms-docs/user-guide/docs/adding-editing.md

     - **Project Columns**: allows you to display other sections in two columns (on large enough screens)
     - **Video**: a video hosted on YouTube, Vimeo, or OSU Media Space
     - **Call to Action**: text, image, and link to encourage visitors to the page to take an action
+  - **Teaser settings**: thumbnail and short description that display in the material's teaser.

 ### Where and How Project Supporting Materials Display